davew-msft/MLOps-E2E/README.md

 ## Choices for Provisioning

-You can provision using the Deploy to Azure button or using the Azure CLI.
+You can provision using the Deploy to Azure button above or by using the Azure CLI.

-### Provisioning using the Deploy to Azure button

-1) Click on the [Deploy to Azure](https://github.com/DataSnowman/MLonBigData/blob/master/setup/README.md) button on the README in the setup folder.

-Choose your Subscription, and enter a Resource Group Name, Azure Databricks Workspace Name, SQL Server Username, and SQL Server Password.
+Choose your Subscription, and enter a Resource Group Name, SQL Server Username, and SQL Server Password.
 Then click the `Next` button.

 ![setup](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/setup.png)